amybru/byioboba/README.md

 # Testing
 ### Code Validators
-The follow validators were used to check the code developed from this project:
+The following validators were used to check the code developed from this project:

 HTML [Validator](https://validator.w3.org/#validate_by_input)

 HTML Validator was used to validate the HTML code.
-However, the validator is not able to recognise the Jinja templating syntax so some errors were recorded.
-All code other than the jinja syntax was successfully validated.
+However, the validator is not able to recognize the Jinja templating syntax so some errors were recorded.
+All code other than the Jinja syntax was successfully validated.

 CSS [Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)